 Mullen was able to salvage a better-than-expected 2018 recruiting class by getting key players such as WR Jacob Copeland, QB Emory Jones, and DL Malik Langham to commit or recommit to the Gators.
 Signing a class of 19 players with a composite national rank of 11 was a significant accomplishment, providing the impetus to start building momentum for the 2019 recruiting class, and also excitement in the fan base.

 Mullen has been dealt a crappy hand by the Swamp Donkey, Jim McElwain.
 He has the interest of many stud offensive recruits, but many are in a wait-and-see mode and simply aren’t ready to pull the trigger as they normally would for Florida until they see improvement on the field this fall.
-That’s a lot of pressure to begin with, exacerbated by the new Early Signing Day in mid-December – meaning there’s even more pressure to put an entertaining product on the field this fall.
+That’s a lot of pressure to begin with, exacerbated by the new Early Signing Day in mid-December, meaning there’s even more pressure to put an entertaining product on the field – quickly.

 Fortunately there is plenty of SEC-level talent on defense to (again) shoulder a majority of the load with even a modicum of help and consistency from the offense.
 There is experience along the D-Line and playmaking ability in the secondary.
 If the defensive staff can get decent play out of a nondescript LB corps, this should be another solid Gator defense.